ARTICLE

-- within Corporate/Commercial Law, Employment and HR and Immigration topic(s)
+• within Corporate/Commercial Law, Employment and HR, Food, Drugs, Healthcare and Life Sciences topic(s)

 During our 2026 Annual Company Updates, we were honoured to welcome Simon L. Barberi, Director – Strategy and Execution at EY Malta, who delivered an engaging presentation on "How is Malta viewed by industry leaders?"
 His expert insights sparked meaningful conversations and provided our team with a broader understanding of Malta's positioning, opportunities, and challenges within the global business landscape.